-- Ability to practice the culture of professional and ethical responsibilities by following the basics of structural dynamics. - Ability to evaluate the impact of engineering solutions on the society and also will be aware of contemporary issues regarding failure of structures due to in ignoring dynamic loads. - Ability to provide factual knowledge on analysis and design of structural systems subjected to dynamic loads
+- Ability to demonstrate the procedural knowledge to design a system, component or process as per needs and specifications of structural engineering such as beams and frames. - Ability to practice the culture of professional and ethical responsibilities by following the basics of structural dynamics. - Ability to evaluate the impact of engineering solutions on the society and also will be aware of contemporary issues regarding failure of structures due to in ignoring dynamic loads. - Ability to provide factual knowledge on analysis and design of structural systems subjected to dynamic loads